allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 tags: [tech, mongodb, nosql, kotlin, open source, mongo change streams]
 ---

-MongoDB is the most popular database used in Allegro.
+MongoDB is the most popular database used at Allegro.
 We have hundreds of MongoDB databases running on our on-premise servers.
-Last year we've decided that we need to migrate all our MongoDB databases from existing shared clusters to new MongoDB clusters hosted on Kubernetes pods with seperated resources.
+In 2022 we've decided that we need to migrate all our MongoDB databases from existing shared clusters to new MongoDB clusters hosted on Kubernetes pods with seperated resources.
 To perform the migration of all databases we needed a tool for transfering all the data and keeping consistency between old and new databases.
 That's how _mongo-migration-stream_ project was born.